 - Only Swedish-speaking or English-speaking individuals may work alone, to ensure communication with the outside world.
 Courier deliveries to Material supplies may however be allowed with the permission of the industrial guard.

-There is a general ban on photography within LKAB's industrial areas and premises, unless a special permit has been obtained.
+There is a general ban on photography within LKAB's industrial areas and premises, unless photography is part of the assignment from LKAB.
 This ban also applies to the publication of images and film from LKAB's areas in external channels (mass media, social media, marketing, political messages, etc.) without a special permit.
-A special permit can only be issued by unit managers or their substitutes.
+A special permit can be obtained through LKAB's contact person in accordance with LKAB's procedures.

 Press visits and media productions